-The Company has entered into forward-starting interest rate swap agreements with major financial institutions on behalf of other subsidiaries of BPI that do not currently maintain the necessary credit facilities to execute agreements of this nature.
-The agreements, which have a notional amount totaling \$300 million, are intended to lock in a fixed interest rate on the anticipated issuance of long-term debt to finance the wind power facility operating in Northern Ontario.
+Also on August 22, 2007, the Company entered into new forward-starting interest rate swap agreements with major financial institutions on behalf of the same subsidiary of BPI, which does not currently maintain the necessary credit facilities to execute agreements of this nature.
+The agreements, which have a notional amount totalling \$300,000, are intended to lock in a fixed rate on the issuance of long-term debt to finance a wind farm operating in Northern Ontario.

-On the same date, the Company entered into offsetting forward-starting interest rate swap agreements with the subsidiaries of BPI that anticipate issuing the fixed rate debt.
-As a result of these offsetting positions, the Company will pay to or receive from its related parties amounts that exactly offset its rights and obligations under the forward-starting interest rate swaps with the third party financial institutions.
+On that same day, the Company entered into new offsetting forward-starting interest rate swap agreements with the subsidiary of BPI that anticipates issuing the fixed rate debt.
+As a result of these offsetting positions, the Company will pay to or receive from its related party amounts that exactly offset its rights and obligations under the forward-starting interest rate swaps with the third party financial institutions.

-As of June 30, 2007, the fair value of the swaps with third parties of \$9.7 million was recognized as a derivative asset (December 31, 2006 - \$4.9 million) with the corresponding gain reflected in net loss.
-At the same time, the fair value of the swaps with related parties of (\$9.7) million was recognized as a derivative liability (December 31, 2006 - \$4.9 million) with the corresponding loss reflected in net loss.
-The net impact of the revaluation of all swaps on the Company's net loss for the period ended June 30, 2007 was \$nil (Q2-2006 - \$nil).
+As of September 30, 2007, the fair value of the new swaps with third parties of (\$3,510) was recognized as a derivative liability with the corresponding loss reflected in net loss.
+At the same time, the fair value of the swaps with a related party of \$3,510 was recognized as a derivative asset with the corresponding gain reflected in net loss.
+The net impact of the revaluation of all swaps on the Company's statements of loss and comprehensive loss for the period ended September 30, 2007 was \$nil.